 Maps (2D) and Scenes (3D) are interactive displays of geographic information that you can use to tell stories and answer questions.
 The resources and configuration that define a map or scene are gathered together into a single document (container) which can be opened, shared, and edited across the ArcGIS platform.
-These geographic documents combine data tables, layers, symbology, 3D content, and more.
+These geographic documents combine data tables, layers, symbology, map content, and more.
 They can contain analysis capabilities that reveal patterns and solve problems.
 This topic describes how maps and scenes fit into the ArcGIS platform and your own apps.

 Maps and scenes consist of the following components:

 - Basemap & elevation sources- Both maps and scenes use basemaps to provide context (the background) for the geographic content in your app.
 Elevation sources allow scenes to render realistic terrain.

 - Operational layers - These visualize the important content in your map or scene - that which informs the user, tells a story, or otherwise provides value.
 To learn more about the role of layers and tables, see Layers and tables.